-Even though the recreational use and possession of up to 2.5 ounces of marijuana is legal in the State of Maine, students must be aware that the use and possession of marijuana is still prohibited by University of New England policy and federal law.

-UNE, like all institutions of higher education, is subject to the Drug-Free Schools and Community Act and the Drug-Free Workplace Act.
-These laws state that in order to receive any federal funding (work-study, financial aid, and federal research grants), the university must prohibit all illegal drugs, and marijuana is still illegal under federal law.

-Another consideration for many students is that clinical health care sites also receive federal funding and thus have policies that also prohibit the use of marijuana by providers.
+- 5.3.1 Even though the recreational use and possession of up to 2.5 ounces of marijuana is legal in the State of Maine, students must be aware that the use and possession of marijuana is still prohibited by University of New England policy and federal law.
+Other analogs, derivatives, and products of marijuana, are also prohibited. - 5.3.2 The possession and use of what is commonly referred to as "medical marijuana is also prohibited since no institution receiving Federal funding can allow any use of marijuana.
+Thus, the University prohibits the possession and use of marijuana even for those students who are registered users under the care of a physician. - 5.3.3 UNE, like all institutions of higher education, is subject to the Drug-Free Schools and Community Act and the Drug-Free Workplace Act.
+These laws state that in order to receive any federal funding (work-study, financial aid, and federal research grants), the university must prohibit all illegal drugs, and marijuana is still illegal under federal law. - 5.3.4 Another consideration for many students is that clinical health care sites also receive federal funding and thus have policies that also prohibit the use of marijuana by providers.
 These policies will also apply to students during their clinical experiences at these sites.

-D. Controlled Substance Policy
+5.4 Controlled Substance Policy

-- No person under eighteen (18) years of age shall purchase, possess, or use any tobacco product, including chewing tobacco and its residue, on University property or at any University-sponsored event. - 2) Any person who is not a licensed pharmacist in a registered pharmacy is prohibited from manufacturing, compounding, dispensing, selling, offering for sale, or having in possession any prescription drug provided that this policy shall not prevent persons from possessing prescription drugs dispensed to them pursuant to a lawful prescription(s). - Students may not possess on campus any substance, such as bath salts, Salvia, or K-Spice, which although not designed or sold for human consumption is often misused in this manner.
+- 5.4.1 All drugs are subject to side effects, some of which may be immediately life threatening.
+Many prescription drugs, when combined with alcohol or other substances, may lead to harmful or fatal effects.
+Prescription drugs are dispensed within stringent guidelines for treatment, prevention, and monitoring of an individual's specific condition.
+Attention to possible side effects is part of the educational and healing process.
+Prescription drugs are not to be shared even with those known to be on a similar prescription.
+Ramifications can be detrimental, as they may alter conditions leading to improper testing and/or treatment and could therefore be life-threatening. - 5.4.2 No person under eighteen (18) years of age shall purchase, possess, or use any tobacco, vaping, or e-cigarette product, including chewing tobacco and its residue, on University property or at any University-sponsored event. - 5.4.3 Any person who is not a licensed pharmacist in a registered pharmacy is prohibited from manufacturing, compounding, dispensing, selling, offering for sale, or having in possession any prescription drug provided that this policy shall not prevent persons from possessing prescription drugs dispensed to them pursuant to a lawful prescription(s). - 5.4.4 Students may not possess on campus any substance, such as bath salts, Salvia, or K-Spice, which although not designed or sold for human consumption is often misused in this manner.